Rongzihan-bio/VirtualMacOniPad-Game/README.md

 First, open Sileo and update to the latest version of Virtual Mac.
 If the issue remains, try these fixes for common issues:
 - Virtual Mac does not support the Dopamine-roothide environment.
 To use Virtual Mac, remove the roothide jailbreak from Dopamine-roothide > Settings > Remove Jailbreak, then [switch to the official version of Dopamine](https://ios.cfw.guide/installing-dopamine-trollstore/).
+- If your iPad has 8 GB of RAM, use the recommended 4 GB memory allocation during initial Virtual Mac creation.
+You can increase the assigned memory after installation.
 - If you see "[install-launcher failed: Permission denied](https://github.com/nfzerox/VirtualMacOniPad/issues/10)", update to the latest version of Virtual Mac.
 If the issue remains, open Filza and [follow this screenshot](VirtualMac/screenshots/troubleshooting/troubleshooting-permission.png), changing access permissions of `/var/root` to "Read, Execute" for "Others".
 - If you see "[Unexpected device state 'DFU' expected 'RestoreOS' (Probably forced into DFU mode externally)](https://github.com/nfzerox/VirtualMacOniPad/issues/11)", update to the latest version of Virtual Mac.
 If the issue remains, open Sileo > Packages, search for usbmuxd and [temporarily uninstall it](VirtualMac/screenshots/troubleshooting/troubleshooting-usbmuxd.png).
 - If you see "launcher cannot become root: Operation not permitted" or "Internal Virtualization error.
 The virtual machine failed to start", and have Choicy installed, open Settings > Choicy > Applications > Virtual Mac, and turn off "Disable Tweak Injection".
 You can also uninstall Choicy.